 A lightning talk is a very short talk where you share an idea, concept, or a bit of information you find interesting.
 They’re quick, easy, and a great way to practice.
-(Lovely example here!)
+(Lovely example *here* beginning at 15:42!)

 A lightning talk should be about five minutes long, just long enough to give an overview and make people curious about your topic.
 You can talk about anything that’s related to the event’s general theme (in the case of Write the Docs, anything even remotely related to documentation).

 First, you need a topic.
 Your topic might be:

 Next, you need an outline for the content.
 Think about the audience, and the goal of your talk.
 Choose points to make that will be understandable by the audience and achieve your presentation goal.
 Remember how quickly five minutes goes by when choosing what to include!